Close

 Transit passengers remaining in the international transit area for under 24 hours typically do not need visas, but check with airlines as requirements vary.

-Always verify current requirements through the Jamaica Immigration Department or nearest Jamaican consulate, as visa policies change regularly and individual circumstances may affect eligibility.
+Always verify current requirements through the Passport, Immigration and Citizenship Agency (PICA) or nearest Jamaican consulate, as visa policies change regularly and individual circumstances may affect eligibility.
 The decision regarding admission and length of stay rests with the Immigration Officer at the port of entry, whether or not a visa is required.

 03